DHTMLX/docs-suite/docs/grid/configuration.md

 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-The Grid functionality provides the [block selection management](grid/usage_blockselection.md) feature for selecting cells' ranges via the mouse pointer, touch input, and keyboard navigation, as well as adjusting the appearance of the selection and handlers, depending on the applied mode.
+The Grid functionality provides the [block selection management](grid/usage_blockselection.md) feature for selecting cells' ranges via the mouse pointer, touch input, and keyboard navigation, as well as adjusting the appearance of the selection and managing the behavior of the module, depending on the applied mode.

 To enable managing of the block selection within a grid, you should use the `BlockSelection` module.
 To initialize the module, enable the [`blockSelection`](grid/api/grid_blockselection_config.md) property in the Grid configuration: